mialkin/docs/go/go-syntax.md

 }
 ```

-You call methods similarly to regular functions.
+You call methods much like regular functions.
 Prefix the method name with the struct variable and a dot `.`:

 ```go
 formattedByFunction := Format(m)